The Asylum Process in Ireland

 - Where the Minister proposes to revoke a person’s refugee status, UNHCR is provided with a copy of the proposal and the reasons for it.

-Applicants who do not qualify for refugee status under the 1951 Refugee Convention, but who can not return to their country of origin due to a real risk of suffering serious harm (torture or inhuman or degrading treatment, death penalty or execution, or serious individual threat to the life or person as a result of indiscriminate violence) may be granted subsidiary protection by the Minister for Justice and Equality.
-The Minister is not obliged to consider a person’s application for subsidiary protection unless that person’s application for refugee status has already been refused.
+Applicants who do not qualify for refugee status under the 1951 Refugee Convention, but who cannot return to their country of origin due to a real risk of suffering serious harm (torture or inhuman or degrading treatment, death penalty or execution, or serious individual threat to the life or person as a result of indiscriminate violence) may be granted subsidiary protection by the Minister for Justice and Equality.

 Leave to Remain